fburic/candia/README.md

 The general syntax of this script is `candia EXPERIMENT_CONFIG_YAML`

+**Note** The test experiment will only run properly up to and including the decomposition step.
+As this is the most complex part of the pipeline, this should guarantee that your installation works for real data.
+A more complete test suite (more realistic data and unit tests) is planned.

 Currently, it is **recommended to run each stage at a time**, using the corresponding scripts.
 Step-by-step instruction are listed here using the toy data files provided in this repo.
 These data files are primarily meant to test the pipeline is working properly.